Hurricane Irma's storm path: What you should know

 “In Florida, we always prepare for the worst and hope for the best and while the exact path of Irma is not absolutely known at this time, we cannot afford to not be prepared,” Scott said.

-South Carolina Gov. Henry McMaster also declared a state of emergency ahead of the storm.
+South Carolina Gov. McMaster also declared a state of emergency ahead of the storm.

-On Thursday, Georgia's governor ordered a mandatory evacuation starting on Saturday from the state's Atlantic coast.
+On Thursday, Georgia Gov. Nathan Deal ordered a mandatory evacuation starting on Saturday from the state's Atlantic coast.
 That includes the city of Savannah.

 Deal's order authorizes about 5,000 Georgia National Guard members to be on active duty to help people respond and recover.